fowluk/hello-goose/README.md

  * [DotNetCore](dotnetcore/): A Razor Pages based implementation using Microsoft .Net Core.
  * [JSP](jsp/): A simple and arguably retro Java example using Java Servlet Pages.
  * [PHP](php/): Probaby the simplest implementation of all.
+ * [Go](go/): Minimal go version with no external dependencies.
  * [Python](python/): Quick and simple using Flask and a Jinja2 template with the option to vendor dependencies.

+N.B.
+We love pull requests and new language versions.
+The main rule is that all languages must produce exactly the same html and image output.